 Bako National Park

-You’re also likely to see a few of the fearless macaques, who have been known to steal food right out of visitors’ hands—so hold on tight to that muffin!
+You’re also likely to see a few of the fearless macaques during a Bako National Park tour, who have been known to steal food right out of visitors’ hands—so hold on tight to that muffin!
 The park is also great for hiking, but keep in mind that it can be extremely hot so you’ll want to dress accordingly and bring lots of water.

 Semenggoh Wildlife Centre

-If you haven’t got your fill of wildlife in Bako, there’s an easy way to ensure you spot some—just head to the Semenggoh Wildlife Centre.
+If you’re an animal lover, start your Borneo orangutan tour at the Semenggoh Wildlife Centre.
 Located about 24 kilometres from Kuching, it’s home to those loveable orangutans that Malaysia is famous for, as well as a number of wild animals who were orphaned or injured.

 During a visit, you can expect to see the primates hanging out in the tall trees, as you walk through one of the many trails.
 There are also a number of gardens, including a botanical research centre.
 To see the orangutans up close, try to time your arrival with feeding time which takes place from 9-10 a.m. and 3-3:30 p.m.